Korean Food Brands in Thailand: Why Trademark Registration Comes First

 Thinking Of Using Your Surname As A Trademark?

 By P. Kandiah Did you know that many well-known brands are the names of the original founders of the business?
 Yes, you can use your name as a trademark for the products you manufacture, or for the services you provide (subject to certain conditions that we’ll discuss below).
-Key Takeaways Surname as Trademark – […]
+Key Takeaways Surname as Trademark – Many […]